guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

        Finished N
 ```

-A expression is finished when it is a value or when there is no more gas
+An expression is finished when it is a value or when there is no more gas
 available to calculate it.
-In Agda, every computation must terminates.
+In Agda, every computation must terminate.
 So it is impossible to have
 an infinite loop.
 So when an expression takes so much time
 to finish, it runs out of gas and there is no result.